plenigo/plenigo.github.io/pages/custom_integration/checkout_string.md

 ---

-The [checkout functionality of the JavaScript-SDK](/sdks/javascript#checkout---start-a-plenigo-checkout) request an encrypted and signed string as `paymentData` value.
+The [checkout functionality of the JavaScript-SDK](/sdks/javascript#checkout---start-a-plenigo-checkout) request an JWT as `paymentData` value.
 This string can be received from the product management page of the plenigo merchant backend or be generated on the fly.
-The encrypted string itself can handle different configurations so it is suggested to generate it on the server side.
+The JWT string itself can handle different configurations so it is suggested to generate it on the server side.

 Base information:

-* Decrypted data is formatted the following way {key}=>{value}&{key}=>{value}&{key}=>{value}...
+* JWT data is formatted the following way {key}=>{value}&{key}=>{value}&{key}=>{value}...
-* The key to use for encryption is the MD5 hash of your company secret from the plenigo merchant backend.
-* Encryption method to use is AES/CTR/NoPadding 128 bit.
-The encrypted byte string is converted to a hexadecimal string
-* Initialization vector to use is 16 bit long and converted to a hexadecimal string
-* Add the initialization vector hexadecimal string to the end of the encrypted data hexadecimal string (Hex.encode(encryptedData) + Hex.encode(iv))
-* Create a HmacSHA256 checksum of the concatenated string and add it to the end of the string separated by a dot (.).
-The secret key to use is your company secret from the plenigo merchant backend.
+* The key to use is your company secret from the plenigo merchant backend.
+* Hash algorithm used is HS256

-The encrypted payment data can include the following parameter.
+The JWT data can include the following parameter.
 The mandatory parameters change if the plenigo is managed by the plenigo backend or if you create a product dynamically on the fly by every checkout.
 Non plenigo managed products can only be one time purchases.
 Subscriptions must be managed over the plenigo merchant backend.